Introduction

 - Durability: Treated to resist rot and insect damage.

-- Maintenance: Requires regular sealing and staining.
+- Maintenance: Requires regular sealing and staining to maintain its condition.

 - Cedar or Redwood